tomheon/diffscuss/README.md

 your pull requests, but it's non-trivial to reconstruct it all, requiring a bunch of calls and a bunch of reconstructed json.

-Now imagine you could hit the pull request url with a .diffcourse extension (as you can already do with a .diff extension) and pull in the diff--**with** the contextualized comments, right inline, for viewing in your editor or whatever.
+Now imagine you could hit the pull request url with a .diffscuss extension (as you can already do with a .diff extension) and pull in the diff--**with** the contextualized comments, right inline, for viewing in your editor or whatever.
 That would be pretty cool, no?